devakapatel/t9-nextra-4/content/sem-5/question-banks/psc/unit-4.md

 Data visualization is an essential component of scientific computation that enhances understanding, communication, and decision-making based on complex datasets.
 By employing various visualization techniques—ranging from bar charts and line graphs to heat maps and scatter plots—analysts can effectively convey insights derived from their data analyses, ultimately leading to more informed conclusions and actions.

-## 29) What is regression analysis?
-Explain how it is used in statistical data analysis with an example.
+## <mark> 29) What is regression analysis?
+Explain how it is used in statistical data analysis with an example. </mark>

 #### What is Regression Analysis?